dmckinstry/DevOpsChallengeWithGitHubAndAzure/assets/github-only.md

 ## Challenges

 There are two flavors of DevOps Challenge in this repo.
 All of the Challenge objectives for this version are listed below.
-If you'd rather try the version that includes Azure Boards integration, use (this)[./boards-integration.md] version instead.
+If you'd rather try the version that includes Azure Boards integration, use (these instructions)[boards-integration.md] version instead.
 The following list includes all of the DevOps Challenge objectives for this version:

 1. Prepare an Azure subscription
    1. Create a resource group for the challenge in an existing subscription